 - The adhesions in the pelvis can be caused after surgery.
 They may start to form a few hours after any abdominal surgical procedure.

 - Endometriosis is the commonest cause.
-Endometriosis is a condition where the tissue that normally lines the inside of our uterus is found outside the uterus – either on the ovaries, tissue lining the pelvis, or even the intestines.
+Endometriosis is a condition where the tissue that normally lines the inside of our uterus is found outside the uterus – either on the ovaries, the tissue lining the pelvis, or even the intestines.

 - Pelvic inflammatory diseases can also cause adhesions in the pelvis